2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Results

+We begin by mentioning that our framework can capture the two motivating examples presented in the Introduction.
+What is clarified by this experiment is that the \textit{learning from ML-DS manifests itself through a correlation in the posterior of the agent}: the posterior correlation encodes the fact that the agent is entertaining multiple competing hypotheses to reconcile beliefs and observations.
+We expand on this in Appendix \ref{app:examples}.

-Next, for the use case described in Section \ref{sec:use_case}, we report the effect of using ML-DS on two dimensions: 1) agent's belief of treatment effect and 2) downstream outcomes $Y$ realized after the agent has taken an action, visualized in the top and bottom rows of Figure \ref{fig:2x2_grid}, respectively.
-In each of these plots, the outcomes obtained using ML-DS (orange boxplots) is contrasted with the outcomes obtained without it (blue boxplots), for different types of agents.
-The CATE plots sweep a wide range of options for the priors in order to reveal interesting dynamics of the agent's beliefs; in Appendix \ref{app:zoomed} we also report the CATE results for the more realistic range of $\pm$ 3 stds from the SCM reference value.
+We report the experimental results on two dimensions: 1) the agent's belief of treatment effect and 2) the downstream outcomes $Y$ realized after the agent has taken an action, visualized in the top and bottom rows of Figure \ref{fig:2x2_grid}.
+In each of these plots, what happens using ML-DS (orange series) is contrasted with what happens without (blue series) for different types of agents.
+The CATE plots sweep a wide range of options for the priors in order to reveal interesting dynamics of the agent's beliefs.

-We begin with an agent whose priors beliefs coincide with the parameters of the historical SCM except for $N_E$, i.e. treatment effect.
-Figure \ref{fig:plotCATE_N_E} and Figure \ref{fig:plotY_N_E} show what happens to CATE and $Y$ when the agent's belief in $N_E$ varies.
-As expected, in the first figure we can see that the blue CATE has a slope that depends on the prior $N_E$: without decision support, the belief on CATE is equal to $N_E$ multiplied by the difference in treatments.
+Figure \ref{fig:plotCATE_N_E} and Figure \ref{fig:plotY_N_E} show what happens to the belief of CATE and the actual outcome $Y$ when the agent's belief in $N_E$ is misaligned.
+As expected, in Figure \ref{fig:2x2_grid} (a) we can see that the prior predictive (blue) CATE has a slope that depends on the prior $N_E$: without decision support, the belief of CATE is equal to $N_E$ multiplied by the difference in treatment dosage.
 In the orange series however, we see an interesting behavior: after learning from the interaction with ML-DS, the agent corrects their belief in CATE re-aligning it to the correct value.
 In other words, \textit{when all other beliefs are correct, the agent can learn from ML-DS to estimate better CATE} and take better actions.
-This is confirmed in Figure \ref{fig:plotY_N_E} where the orange series shows superior outcomes.
+Figure \ref{fig:plotY_N_E} confirms that the orange series shows superior outcomes.